Code block

 Start line

-You can control which line appears first in your code block by adding a startLine attribute after the language identifier.
-This is particularly useful for longer code snippets where you want to highlight the main logic while still providing the complete context.
+Control which line appears first in your code block by adding a startLine attribute after the language identifier.
+This is useful for longer code snippets where you want to highlight the main logic while still providing the complete context.

 Max height